 (The State Opera House)

 Vienna can legitimately lay claim to being the home of classical music, whatever the rest of the world may say.
-Mozart, Beethoven, Haydn, Brahms, Mahler, Schubert and various others all tinkled the ivories and produced copious quantities of sheet music here.
+Mozart, Beethoven, Haydn, Brahms, Mahler, Bruckner, Schubert and various others all tinkled the ivories and produced copious quantities of sheet music here.

 Many people choose to visit the landmarks associated with the famous composers, such as their homes, or to listen to their works in one of the city’s (often historical) event locations.
 Vienna has one of the world’s greatest opera houses and (possibly) the world’s best classical music venue.